Back to Our Subjects

 Intent

-In Year 7 our students are introduced to Year 1 of Language and Literature curriculum within the International Bachelorette’s Middle Years Programme.
+In Year 7 our students are introduced to Year 1 of the Language and Literature curriculum within the International Bachelorette’s Middle Years Programme.
 Students will focus on a variety of texts from different time periods and geographical locations.
 These texts are intended to help our students become more open and critically minded about the world around them and their place within it.
 The themes Year 7 students focus on are: Journeys/Growth, Identity and Belonging, Internal Conflict and “The Other’’.

 Schedule of Learning

-• Module 5: Harry Potter and the Philosopher’s Stone by J.K.
+• Module 4: Harry Potter and the Philosopher’s Stone by J.K.
 Rowling

 Implementation